briandconnelly/nicheconstruct/paper/04_discussion.md

 When public goods accumulate in the environment, cooperators must decrease production to remain competitive [@kummerli2010molecular; @dumas2012cost].
 This favors cooperation that occurs facultatively, perhaps by sensing the abiotic [@koestler2014bile; @bernier2011modulation] or biotic environment [@darch2012density; @brown2001cooperation].

-In many instances of cooperation, the environment is itself a biological entity, which can produce additional evolutionary feedbacks.
+In many instances where cooperation occurs, the environment is itself a biological entity, which can introduce additional evolutionary feedbacks.
 As the host population changes, so too does selection on their symbiont populations.
 Here, evolutionary outcomes depend greatly on the degree of shared interest between the host and symbiont.
 For example, the cooperative production of virulence factors by the human pathogen *P. aeruginosa* in lung infections is harmful to hosts with cystic fibrosis [@harrison2007microbial].